connsteele/game-collection/README.md

 where <> is replaced with the relevant information for your psql server.

 - When working locally ensure a psql server is running and you have created a database that shares the name of the `<role_database_name>`

+## Launching
+- For running the server locally use `npm run dev` then view the scripts in `package.json` to see how to setup or reset the database.